khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Other-Languages.md

-# How to Localize Chameleon Terminal Emulator
+# How to localize Terminal Emulator for Android

-Chameleon Terminal Emulator has been localized for these locales:
+Terminal Emulator for Android has been localized for these locales:

 + U.S. English <-- this is the default.
 + Basque (eu)